arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 Both papers delve into ‘differential expression’ of hand-crafted morphological features to provide arguments that readout is valid.
 For instance, periscope shows that most important features to detect interventions connected to common pathways point to the right cell compartment.

-On the picture from PERISCOPE you see that disturbing a pathway results in some enrichment of features from the corresponding cell compartment.
+On the picture from PERISCOPE you see that disturbing a pathway results in some enrichment of important features (‘differentially expressed‘ features) from the corresponding cell compartment.

 <div style="clear: both;"></div>